 How are the new rules applied?

-If invoices have CIS and non-CIS registered supplies, the reverse charge applies to the whole invoice amount.
+If invoices have both CIS and non-CIS registered supplies, the reverse charge applies to the whole invoice amount.

 How does this affect me?